Need an EPC in Cheshunt?

 Low Energy Lights

-Again low energy lights does indeed help the EPC since they are a low cost improvement that contributes to reduced energy costs but nowhere near the same contribution as insulation, heating and heating controls.
+Again low energy lights does indeed help the EPC since they are a low cost improvement that makes a contribution to reduced energy costs but nowhere near the same contribution as insulation, heating and heating controls.

 Cheshunt Landlord EPC Services

-The rules for landlords are forever increasing.
-For anybody who is a landlord, make sure that you don’t fall foul of the regulations, as civil penalties as much as £5,000 can be issued.
+The regulations for landlords are forever increasing.
+For anybody who is a landlord, make sure that you don’t fall foul of the regulations, as civil penalties up to £5,000 may be issued.

-Have a look at our guidelines for quick information.
-We also provide discounts for multiple properties.
+Have a look at our guidelines for quick advice.
+We provide discounts for a number of properties.

 Letting agent handing over key